kvishnu93/Handwritten_Digit_Recognition/README.md

 # Handwritten_Digit_Recognition

-Dimensionality reduction of MNIST (Modified National Institute of Standards and Technology) data using PCA and t-SNE and Predicting the Handwritten Digits using Neural Networks in AZURE ML.
+Dimensionality reduction of MNIST (Modified National Institute of Standards and Technology) data using PCA and t-SNE and Predicting the Handwritten Digits using Neural Networks.

+All the code i had written is executed in AZURE ML.

 In Part 1 of the code, I had done dimensionality reduction of MNIST data set using PCA and t-SNE.